 Temperature and pressure measurements of air or gas flowing through an electrically heated tube permits enthalpy measurements and comparison to standard thermodynamic table data.

 An energy balance is performed in an apparatus modeling a feed-water heater of an electric power-plant where steam mixes with a liquid water spray to heat the water.

 Emissions measurement is a complicated affair and to ensure repeatability and consistency across the nation, mobile emissions testing laboratories were developed at WVU.
 These laboratories travel around the country and measure the emissions from heavy duty buses and trucks.

 The Ultrasonics Laboratory has a well established research collaboration with the WVU Health Sciences Departments and Research Centers.
-The collaborators are The Center for Interdisciplinary Research in Cardiovascular Sciences, Department of Orthopedics, and The School of Dentistry.
+The collaborators are the Center for Interdisciplinary Research in Cardiovascular Sciences, the Department of Orthopaedics and the School of Dentistry.
 These collaborations aim to strengthen and unite basic engineering and translational research in Biomedical Engineering research and teaching activities at West Virginia University.